tarqd/ld-terraform-evaluate/README.md

 # Usage

 Since this uses the client-side evaluation endpoint, you will need to ensure that the flags are available for client-side SDKs.
 Check the client-side availability settings if you're getting fallback values unexpectedly.
-Alternatively, you can deploy LD Relay, open `scripts/ld-evaluate.sh` and replace the url passed to curl with `http://my-relay-host/sdk/evalx/context`
+Alternatively, you can deploy LD Relay, open `scripts/ld-evaluate.sh` and replace the url passed to curl with `http://my-relay-host/sdk/evalx/context`.
+You will need to pass an SDK key via the Authorization header, send the context as a response_body and change the method to POST/REPORT

 ## Terraform Setup